How Is Plastic Recycled: Step by Step

-In order for your plastic water bottle to get from your recycling bin and made into new products, it goes on a very long journey!
+In order for your plastic water bottle to get from your recycling bin and made into new products, it goes on a long journey!

 - First, your bottle must be collected by a recycling facility.
-This can happen when recycling collection drivers pick up your recycling bin on your curb in front of your house, or when you bring your recyclable waste to a local recycling facility.
+This can happen when recycling collection drivers pick up your plastic recycling bin on your curb in front of your house, or when you bring your recyclable waste to a local recycling facility.

-Unfortunately, certain types of plastics are not as easily recycled as other types of plastics.
+- Since there are numerous types of plastics in use today, all of the plastic materials in a recycling facility must be separated by type.
+Your plastic water bottle will likely be grouped with the other plastic materials made with #1 polyethylene terephthalate (PET or PETE) plastic.Unfortunately, certain types of plastics are not as easily recycled as other types of plastics.
 Many recycling facilities do not have equipment that can handle every type of plastic, and so these items may be sold to another facility that can recycle them or they may end up in a landfill.
-Ask your recycling company about what they do with items they cannot process.
+Ask your plastic recycling company about what they do with items they cannot process.

 - Next, your plastic water bottle will go to an area of the recycling facility where it will be ground up into chips or flakes, and the plastic will then be washed to get rid of any labels or remaining residue.

 - The plastic is dried, melted, and formed into pellets, which can be used for manufacturing new products.

 - Recycled plastic pellets can then be sold to companies and used to make different products.
 Some products made from recycled plastic bottles include artificial fleece, engineered wood products, carpeting, floor mats, tiles, furniture, motor oil, detergent bottles, pipes and pails.